-16 YA Books That Will Keep Your Attention 'Til The Last Page
+YA Books That Will Keep Your Attention To The End

 Sometimes what you really need is a book that will grab your attention from the first sentence and keep you invested until the end.
 Sure, there are plenty of amazing books that start out slow, or take some time to really appreciate, or maybe are even difficult to get through but rewarding by the end.
 There’s something to be said for reading those books as well, but from time to time what you really need is a fast-paced, easy-to-get-into young adult book.